-18 Creative Ways to Decorate Your Christmas Tree This Season
+13 Creative Ways to Decorate Your Christmas Tree This Season

 What’s important is that you focus on the decorating ideas that suit you and your family.
 All-glass ornaments may look elegant and sophisticated, but if you have a household of pets and small children, it’s not a practical move.
 (The kids would probably appreciate stuffed ornaments more, anyway.)
 From casual to classy, there’s a Christmas tree decorating idea here for you.

-To give your tree decorating a little extra oomph, opt for a mix of shapes and textures combine to form a lively and energetic arrangement.
+To give your tree decorating a little extra oomph, opt for a mix of shapes and textures to form a lively and energetic arrangement.
 “Bright, nontraditional embellishments add funky flair to your holiday decor," says Katie Kime, designer in Austin, Texas.
-Colorful yarn tassels offer an unexpected color pop, while metallic, mirrored, and iridescent accents reflect those vibrant shades.
-Use multiglobe branches to strategically fill out your design for a lush effect.
+Colorful yarn tassels offer an unexpected pop, while metallic, mirrored, and iridescent decorative accents reflect those vibrant shades.
+Use multiglobe branches to strategically fill out your Christmas tree design for a lush effect.

 “Balance sophisticated, artsy, and personal elements to create something that’s both stylish and meaningful,” says Rebecca Atwood, designer in Brooklyn, N.Y.
 Start with silver, gold, and blush baubles, then weave in sentimental mementos (Atwood opted for a lobster ornament to recall her New England roots).
 Finish with a traditional faux-cranberry garland.
 To tone down the formality of the look, arrange a few yards of indigo-dyed shibori fabric around the tree stand, tucking the hem under to form a rounded edge.

 While petite in size, this tree is bursting with loads of color and holiday cheer.
 Choose a bold color for the tree itself, and a limited color scheme for the garland and other ornaments.

 How to Decorate With Garland

 A Christmas tree garland instantly adds pops of color and rich texture to trees, banisters, even mantels.
-These festive strands can also act as miracle workers concealing those inevitable bare spots that you swore weren't there when you picked out the tree.
+These festive strands can also hide those inevitable bare spots that you swore weren't there when you picked out the tree.
 Start by committing to one color palette.
 Choose something with depth, like a deep crimson, and then soften it up with complementary tones in pale pink, charcoal grey, and creamy ivory.
 As long as you stick within the same color family, you can play up the fun, unexpected factor like wrapping branches with pom poms, mittens, and mini ornaments.
 When it comes to the technique, it's all in the wrist: softly drape (note: avoid firmly stuffing) the strands along the branches.

-How to Mix the Old With New
+How to Mix the Old With New on Your Tree

 How to Decorate With Pets in the Home